 The ITSOFT Non Slip Shaggy Chenille effortlessly withstood the abuse we inflicted throughout our testing regime.
 The sea anemone-like fibers are a uniform one-inch across the mat, which adds to its exceptional aesthetic appeal.
 This particular bathmat is well constructed with a thicker-than-average base and rubber backing that adds to its comfortable, underfoot luxury.
 The backing is made of thermoplastic rubber, which holds well on slippery floors.
 Our testing plan included a heavy-handed, five-second dousing with the garden house and the ITSOFT mat managed to feel just damp, not soaking wet.
 It also dried completely after a mere 30 minutes.
 On top of that, the dirt and grime that we smeared across the fibers were no match for the dirt-repellent properties that this rug boasts.
 After a few quick shakes, this bathmat again looked respectable, ready to impress guests with its elegant design and optimal functionality.

 Weighty and durable, the ITSOFT Shaggy Chenille scored highly across the board.
-The tag claims that this rug is dryer-safe so we went ahead and dried in on high heat.
-It withstood the heat, but also excelled when hung on the line, drying speedily.
+The tag claims that this rug is dryer-safe, so we went ahead and dried in on high heat.
+It withstood the heat but also excelled when hung on the line, drying speedily.
 This is a bonus for consumers living in cold and damp environments where line drying might not be practical.
-Overall, the ITSOFT rug is a thick, luxurious bathmat that you'll want to sink your feet into time and time again.
+Overall, this rug is a thick, luxurious bathmat that you'll want to sink your feet into time and time again.

 The Gorilla Grip Original Luxury Chenille was another easy favorite for us.
 The lush pile of inch long chenille microfibers absorb splashes, drips, and whatever else you throw at it.
 This rug handled each of our imposed demands with ease and looked good while doing it.
 The absorbent fibers wick away moisture and dry far more quickly than we could have predicted, feeling only vaguely damp after a five-second direct spray from the hose, but not overly icky from saturation.
 This is a great option for a bathroom with a lot of foot traffic or a house with wet, splashy children.
 The fibers are hearty and plenty soft, offering above-average underfoot comfort too.

 Consumers with balance issues might find the lack of rubber backing on this rug to be unpredictable and dangerous.
 Because of its minimalistic design, this style of rug tends to bunch, slide, and move if you don't have sure footing.
 Those looking for a luxurious underfoot feeling will likely also find the Cotton Paradise to be lacking in comfort.
 While the manufacturers created a thick cotton, this bare-bones style gives you somewhere to dry your feet and nothing more.
 Because this is a towel-style rug, it absorbs as one would anticipate a towel does — adequately and enough to protect the floor.
-The tight cotton weave and excellent absorption create a slower-to-dry situation but the total dry time after being hose-soaked was still only two hours, which we find to be well within an appropriate timeframe.
+The tight cotton weave and excellent absorption create a slower-to-dry situation, but the total dry time is still well within an appropriate timeframe.

 The Gorilla Grip Original Thick Memory Foam is our highest scoring memory foam mat.
 Its thick, velvety topper and pillowy loft make it a dream for those in search of a luxury experience when stepping out of the shower.
-This mat boasts the best underfoot feel of those we tested while also earning high scores in both aesthetics and durability.
+This mat boasts the best underfoot feel of those we tested while also earning high aesthetic and durability scores.
 The surface of many memory foam bath mats acts as a Velcro and attracts dirt and other particles, but this is not the case for the Gorilla Grip version.
-With just a few shakes this mat concedes and releases dry filth particles, creating a good-as-new look that will keep your bathroom looking fresh.
+With just a few shakes, this mat concedes and releases dry filth particles, creating a good-as-new look that will keep your bathroom looking fresh.

-The faux velvet surface of many memory foam mats degrades fairly quickly over time and the Gorilla Grip version is no different.
-While it scored better in this area the other similar mats in this review, light abuse does take away from the delectable softness.
+The faux velvet surface of many memory foam mats degrades fairly quickly over time, and the Gorilla Grip version is no different.
+While it scored better in this area then other similar mats in this review, light abuse does start to take away from the delectable softness.
 We docked a few points because of how prominently it shows footprints and residual water, especially when compared to chenille and cotton rugs.
 And, even though the topper dried fairly quickly after a soaking, the backing held onto water past the two-hour mark in our testing.
-The care tags state that the Gorilla is dryer safe, though we have (perhaps unfounded) misgivings about putting plastic and rubber into the dryer repeatedly.
+The care tags state that the Gorilla is dryer safe, though we have (perhaps unfounded) misgivings about repeatedly putting plastic and rubber into the dryer.
 All this aside, we unanimously agree that this rug is our go-to memory foam pick if plushness under your clean feet is priority number one.

-The Yimobra Original Luxury Shaggy is absorbant, plush, and fun.
-The fleecy texture soothes worn out feet and the absorbent fibers envelope wet toes magnificently.
-The varied chenille fiber lengths soak up every last drop of water but, unfortunately, that is where our words of praise end.
-The chenille fibers of this bath rug behave differently than others we tested and we believe that is due to its cheaper fabric composition.
-That said, anyone who wants to prioritize affordability and absorption will find the Yimobra Shaggy serves its purpose and it comes in some really fun, bright colors.
+The Yimobra Original Luxury Shaggy is absorbent, plush, and fun.
+The fleecy texture soothes worn-out feet, and the absorbent fibers envelope wet toes magnificently.
+The varied chenille fiber lengths soak up every last drop of water, but, unfortunately, that is where our words of praise end.
+The chenille fibers of this bath rug behave differently than others we tested, and we believe that is due to its cheaper fabric composition.
+That said, anyone who wants to prioritize affordability and absorption will find the Yimobra Shaggy serves its purpose, and it comes in some really fun, bright colors.

 The varying fiber lengths of the Yimobra work well for absorbing water but create a chaotic and disjointed aesthetic.
-Which, to be fair, some might really like as it adds an element of whimsy.
+Which, to be fair, some might really like, as it adds an element of whimsy.
 However, the significant water absorption it provides comes at a price — this shaggy mat took four hours to dry after getting wet.
 Many thicker, more durable rugs in this review dried in under a quarter of that time.
 Additionally, the polyester backing on this rug feels more like dirty fabric than non-slip backing.
 The tag states that this rug is machine washable and dryer safe, so long as low heat is used.
 After just a few washes, both the fibers and backing showed signs of wear.
-The fibers became less defined and the slight gumminess of the backing became smooth and slippery on vinyl flooring.
-Overall, this bath mat did not overly impress us, though the fleecy foot-feel is nice and the water absorption is good.
+The fibers became less defined, and the backing's slight gumminess became smooth and slippery on vinyl flooring.
+Overall, this bath mat did not overly impress us, though the fleecy foot-feel is nice, and the water absorption is good.